runtimeverification/haskell-backend/docs/hooks.md

 ### INT.powmod

 The first argument raised to the power of the second argument, but performed modulo the third argument.
+The result is `\bottom{}()` if either
+- The second argument is zero, or
-The second argument must not be zero.
-If the second argument is negative, then the first argument and the third argument must not be coprime.
+- The second argument is negative and the first and third arguments are not coprime

 ~~~
     hooked-symbol powmod{}(Int{}, Int{}, Int{}) : Int{}